 - Store all content within a single database.

-Here are two diagrams that illustrate how multichannel and omnichannel work in Agility CMS:
+How multichannel and omnichannel work in Agility CMS:

 Single Instance - One App